MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

 8. Set **Group** to **GP_AUTHAPPS**.
 9. Save the template.

-## Step 10 - Optionally create a notification template and subscription
+## Optionally create a notification template and subscription

 If System Center - Service Manager is configured with a Simple Mail Transfer Protocol (SMTP) server, as part of the Woodgrove Bank customization scenario, Ken can configure an email notification that will be sent to them when a new computer is added to the compliance group.
 This is an optional step.

 The following procedure provides only the high-level steps for creating the **Computer Added to AppLocker Policy Notification Template** email notification template and subscription in the Service Manager console.
-For the complete procedure for creating a notification template, see [How to Create Notification Templates](./notifications.md).
+For the complete procedure for creating a notification template, see [How to create notification templates](./notifications.md).

 ### Create an email notification template and subscription

+To create an email notification template and subscription, follow these steps:

-1. In the Service Manager console, create a new notification email template.
+1. In the Service Manager console, create a notification email template.
 In the **Administration** pane, select **Notifications**, and select **Templates**.
 In the **Tasks** pane, select **Create E-mail Template**, and then complete the Create E-Mail Notification Template Wizard.
 2. On the **General** page, specify the **Name** to be **AppLocker Policy Notification Template**, and specify the **Class** as **Automated Activity: Add Computer to AD Group**.
 Specify **Management pack** to be **Woodgrove Automated Activity - Add Computer To Group**.
 3. On the **Template Design** page, in the **Subject** box, enter **Computer**, and select **Insert**.
 In the **Property Picker** dialog, select **ComputerName**.
 Add the following text to the **Subject** box: **was added to the AppLocker Policy Group**.
 Add any text in the **MessageBody** box, and save the template.
 4. In the **Administration** pane, select **Notifications**, and select **Subscriptions**.
 In the **Tasks** pane, select **Create Subscription**, and then complete the Create E-Mail Notification Subscription Wizard.